 Commissioner's Report on Underserved Communities

-Welcome to California Department of Insurance Statistical Analysis Division's webpage for the Commissioner's Report on Underserved Communities.
+Welcome to California Department of Insurance Data Analytics and Reporting's webpage for the Commissioner's Report on Underserved Communities.

 2) Line 4- Homeowners Multiple Peril

-The report is a 5-year compilation of "earned exposures", the number of agency offices, and the number of service offices by individual or group insurer in the "underserved" areas.
+The report is a 5-year compilation of "earned exposures" and the number of service offices by individual or group insurer in the "underserved" areas.
 It measures the percentage that the "underserved" represents to the total for the state.

 There are 145 communities in California that are considered "underserved" as defined herein.

-This report consists of five tables (Tables A through E):
+This report consists of four tables (Tables A through D):

 This table lists the communities in the state of California, by ZIP code, that fall within the definition of "Underserved" pursuant to Section 2646.6(c)(1)(a-c) of the CCR (see below).
 All three criteria must be met for a ZIP code to be deemed "Underserved".